Camp Nashoba North

 Surprisingly, what she talks about as much as the activities and friendships, is the ample variety of delicious food.
 She is looking forward to summer 2013 at Camp Nashoba. |

-| summer said... |
+Summer said... |

 |

-| My first year at Nashoba, was my very first time at camp, let alone sleep-away!
+My first year at Nashoba, was my very first time at camp, let alone sleep-away!
 Being a city girl, the first thing I noticed was the quiet.
 There were no cars driving by, or taxis honking their horns.
 In fact, the only sound I heard was the sound of chirping crickets, and the buzzing of cicadas.
 At first, the quiet seemed eerie, almost unreal.
 But as the summer progressed, I learned to love the sound in its entirety!
 What was once eerie was now soothing!

 Although I was only twelve at the time, I was placed in a cabin that held thirteen and fourteen-year-old campers.
 At first I feared that I would feel out of place and estranged.
 However, I couldn't be more wrong!
 The majority of the girls in my cabin, Yarmouth, embraced me instantly!
 Most had actually come from New York, just as I had.
 Even the foreign campers embraced me.
 I knew then that I had nothing to fear.